Wild Hunt: Literature

+The protagonist of Jeremias Gotthelf's novel Kurt of Koppigen (1844) experiences a vivid nightmare in which a massive gate opens in the forest, and a troop of mounted hunters emerges with a pack of dogs having human faces; these represent the people he wronged during his lifetime, who capture and dismember him, transforming him into a dog himself—now forced to hunt his own wife and children, who have been emerged from his severed limbs.

+"The Bewitched Huntsman" and "Three Ivory Bobbins" are two interconnected tales in which a boy uses a magic spool to free his parent condemned by the witch Paggia Paggiola to an eternal hunt in the forest with his men and His pack of dogs; these stories appear in Little Mr. Thimblefinger and His Queer Country (1894), a fairy-tale collection by Joel Chandler Harris featuring a framing narrative that includes an now old Brer Rabbit.

 In J.R.R.
 Tolkien's The Hobbit, while traveling through Mirkwood, the dwarves and Bilbo encounter a deer running through the forest, which knocks Bombur into the enchanted river.
 After they pull him out, they hear far off the sound of a "great hunt" and the baying of dogs going past them.

 In The Deluge (1886) by Henryk Sienkiewicz, the motif of the Wild Hunt appears, as a hellish procession of Teutonic knights rushing through the night sky, heralding war and extraordinary disasters.

-The description of the Wild Hunt also appears in the drama Wesele (The Wedding), by Stanisław Wyspiański.
+The description of the Wild Hunt appears in the drama Wesele (The Wedding), by Stanisław Wyspiański.
 It is described as a race of large knights across the night sky at great speed.

-The hunt plays an important role in four of Jim Butcher's Dresden Files novels: (2005 Dead Beat, 2006 Proven Guilty, 2012 Cold Days and 2020 Battle Ground), In Butcher's cosmos, Santa Claus and Odin are the same being.
+The hunt plays an important role in four of Jim Butcher's Dresden Files novels: (2005 Dead Beat, 2006 Proven Guilty, 2012 Cold Days and 2020 Battle Ground), In Butcher's fictional world, Santa Claus and Odin are the same being.
 He shares leadership of the hunt with the Goblin King.

 Αustralian writer Tim Winton's The Riders (1994), which was shortlisted for the 1995 Booker Prize, mentions a vision of the Wild Hunt that becomes the basis for the main character's own 'wild hunt' of the story.